AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Message Center Module {#message-center-module}

 The following set of tables is linked to the **Transactional messaging** (Message Center) module, which allows to manage individual and unique communications sent to a user and generated from events triggered from information systems.
-[Learn more](../../message-center/using/about-transactional-messaging.md).
+For more on this, see [About transactional messaging](../../message-center/using/about-transactional-messaging.md).

 ### NmsRtEvent {#NmsRtEvent}